navara99/resource-wall/README.md

 ### login

-- users can login with email, password
+- users can login with email/username and password

 ### logout